danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-11-schedule-github-pages-rebuild-with-github-actions.md

 ## Background

-As I started writing on this blog more consistently a few weeks back, I aimed to publish new content on Mondays, Wednesdays and Fridays, at a certain time of the day.
-The best time to publish is still beyond me, but as it's an intended learning process, I don't mind the uncertainty.
+As I've started writing on this blog more consistently, I aimed to publish new content at a certain time of the day.
+The best time to publish is still beyond me, but I hope to learn more over time.

-I host my personal website on [GitHub]({{page.github}}) using [GitHub Pages]({{page.github-pages}}), which builds my content into a static website every time I push new content to it.
+I host this website on [GitHub]({{page.github}}) and use [GitHub Pages]({{page.github-pages}}) to build my content into a static website every time I push new content to it.
 It omis future content, which means that I can work on future content without it showing up on the site.

-I use [Jekyll]({{page.jekyll}}), which is a static site generator with a lot of amazing functionality.
-Jekyll lets me define my content as plain data and Markdown, which has really boosted my productivity since I only have to fiddle with HTML, JavaScript and CSS on rare occasions.
+I use [Jekyll]({{page.jekyll}}), which is a static site generator that lets me define content as plain data and Markdown.
+This has boosted my productivity since rarely have to work with HTML, JavaScript and CSS.

 Jekyll lets you define metadata like title, date, tags etc. in a page's [Front Matter]({{page.front-matter}}), which is a data section that you specify topmost in each page's Markdown file.
 For this page, the front matter looks like this: